wilzbach/english/basics/slices.md

 part of it - it will be freed by the garbage collector.

-Using slices it's possible to write very efficient code for e.g. parsers that just operate on one memory block and just slice the parts they really need to work on - no need allocating new memory blocks.
+Using slices it's possible to write very efficient code for e.g. parsers that operate on one memory block and just slice the parts they work on - without needing to allocate new memory blocks.

 As seen in the previous section the `[$]` expression is a shorthand form for `arr.length`.
-Hence `arr[$]` indexes the element one past the slice's end and thus would generate a `RangeError` (if bounds-checking hasn't been disabled).
+Hence `arr[$]` indexes the element one past the slice's end and thus would generate a `RangeError` (if bound-checking hasn't been disabled).

 ### In-depth